What are smart buildings?

 Businesses are taking a cue from the smart home phenomenon and integrating new technology to make their businesses into smart buildings.
 Much of this technology is meant to increase security while also increasing convenience and efficiency.
 These functions are slowly being converted into analogous systems that make an interconnected network.

 For example, in a smart home scenario, a refrigerator connected to the internet can send alerts that you’re low on milk to your phone when you’re on your way home from work, according to analytics company SAS.
-Likewise, a transportation company with connected devices can keep track of its fleet, monitoring vehicle maintenance schedules and fuel usage.
+Likewise, a transportation company with connected devices can track its fleet, monitoring vehicle maintenance schedules and fuel usage.

 Wireless sensors and data collection is a big part of IoT.
-Sensors placed in a variety of spots for different devices can feed you data about your building, including sound, light, temperature and occupancy of different rooms.
+Sensors placed in a variety of spots for different devices can feed data about your building, including sound, light, temperature and occupancy of different rooms.
 This is useful for determining certain usage of rooms, energy, water and other analytics to help you make decisions about resource use.

 You can further automate the process by linking switches or actuators to the IoT.
 For instance, they can switch lights off when no one is in a room.
 Heating, ventilation and air conditioning can all be part of IoT too.
 A sensor developed by Carnegie Mellon University, if placed in a break room, can even determine how many sheets of paper towels are left, just by sound, and will automatically order new rolls when they begin to run out.

-Access control and security
+Access control and security in smart buildings

 Biometrics is currently the field being most developed by access control companies, making identification protocols more convenient and less invasive.
 Fictional depictions of people using eye scanners to open doors with a quick look into a camera are not so fictional anymore.
 Iris scanners are being developed to quickly scan an employee’s eyes and grant them access.